gbenga/stream-nature-backend/README.md

 ## **Installation**

 To use Stream Nature locally, you will need Git and Ruby installed.
 You will need to clone this repo and launch the backend to start.
+Additionally, if you would like to view tables.drawio, you will need a drawio extension.
+These are easy to find by searching "drawio" in the VS Code Extensions Marketplace.

 ```
 Clone this repository